COSC3020/isomorphism-nodes-connectivity-egkallas/README.md

 $y | z$<br>
 $z | w$<br>
 <br>
-These graphs have the same number of nodes, which corrsponds to bijectivity.<br>
+These graphs have the same number of nodes, which corresponds to bijectivity.<br>
 Lemma: Bijectivity ($V_1 \rightarrow V_2$)<br>
 $f(a) = w$<br>
 $f(b) = x$<br>